Is Rainwater Better for Plants?

 Rainwater Helps Soil Stay Healthy

-Healthy soil supports:
+Healthy soil generally provides:

 - Better nutrient absorption